Hazardous waste disposal

 - Paint (a limit of 100 litres per day will be accepted, commercial painters waste paint also accepted).

 - Empty household chemical containers (if you have completely used the product, rinse and place in your yellow lid recycling bin instead of disposing to RCB)

 - Explosives or ammunition (contact your local police station)

-- Asbestos (asbestos disposal available at Tamala Park and Redhill landfill sites)
+- Asbestos (asbestos disposal available at Tamala Park and Redhill landfill sites and Western Metropolitan Regional Council)

 - Paint brushes (place in your red lid general waste bin)